JacopoDaeli/botengine-sdk/README.md

-# wit-bot-builder
+# botengine-sdk
-A wit.ai API-based bot builder framework written in node.js.
+An SDK to build bots in node.js.

 ### Development
 Run `gulp watch` to watch and compile `src` code.